DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 Originally created to be used over the RS-232 Protocol and with Arduino boards, **this protocol can be used on any asyncroneus byte-based communication** (like TCP/IP, for example).

-_Note: This protocol is based on how HID (Human Interface Device) communication works.
+_Note: This protocol is based on how HID (Human Interface Device) and DirectInput communication works.
 Therefore, it use reports and report IDs/Codes._

 ## Communication structure